-Table Of Contents
+Contents

-Blisovi Fe 1.5/30(norethindrone acetate and ethinyl estradiol tablets USP and

-ferrous fumarate tablets)1.5 mg/0.03 mg 1

-WARNING 1
+Blisovi Fe 1.5/30 1

 DESCRIPTION 1

 CLINICAL PHARMACOLOGY 2

 Pharmacokinetics 2

 Absorption 2

 Distribution 2

 Metabolism 2

-Excretion 2
+Excretion.
+2

 Special Population 2

+Race 2

+Renal Insufficiency 3

+Hepatic Insufficiency 3

+Drug-Drug Interactions 3

 INDICATIONS AND USAGE 3

 CONTRAINDICATIONS 4

 WARNINGS 4

-1. Thromboembolic Disorders and Other Vascular Problems 5
+Thromboembolic Disorders and Other Vascular Problems.

+a.
+Myocardial Infarction 5

+b.
+Thromboembolism 6

+c.
+Cerebrovascular Disease 6

+d.
+Dose-Related Risk of Vascular Disease from Oral Contraceptives

+6

+e.
+Persistence of Risk of Vascular Disease 7

 2. Estimates of Mortality from Contraceptive Use 7

 3. Malignant Neoplasms 8

 4. Hepatic Neoplasia 8

 5. Risk of Liver Enzyme Elevations with Concomitant Hepatitis C Treatment

 9

 6. Ocular Lesions 9

 7. Oral Contraceptive Use Before and During Early Pregnancy 9

 8. Gallbladder Disease 9

 9. Carbohydrate and Lipid Metabolic Effects 9

 10. Elevated Blood Pressure 10

 11. Headache 10

 12. Bleeding Irregularities 10

 13. Hereditary Angioedema 10

 14. Depression 10

-PRECAUTIONS 11
+PRECAUTIONS .11

 1. Patients should be counseled that this product does not protect against HIV

-infection(AIDS) and other sexually transmitted infections.
-11
+infection (AIDS) and other sexually transmitted infections. .11

-2. Physical Examination and Follow-Up 11
+2. Physical Examination and Follow-Up .11

-3. Lipid Disorders 11
+3. Lipid Disorders .11

-4. Liver Function 11
+4. Liver Function .11

-5. Fluid Retention 11
+5. Fluid Retention .11

 6. Contact Lenses 11

 7. Drug Interactions 11

+Effects of Other Drugs on Oral Contraceptives (69) .11

+Concomitant Use with HCV Combination Therapy - Liver Enzyme Eleva

+Effects of Oral Contraceptives on Other Drugs

-8. Interactions with Laboratory Tests 12
+8. Interactions with Laboratory Tests.
+12

 9. Carcinogenesis 13

-10. Pregnancy 13
+10. Pregnancy .13

 11. Lactation 13

 12. Pediatric Use 13

-PATIENT COUNSELING INFORMATION 13
+PATIENT COUNSELING INFORMATION

 ADVERSE REACTIONS 14

+Post Marketing Experience 14

 OVERDOSAGE 16

-NON-CONTRACEPTIVE HEALTH BENEFITS 16
+NON-CONTRACEPTIVE HEALTH BENEFITS.
+16

-DOSAGE AND ADMINISTRATION 17
+DOSAGE AND ADMINISTRATION 16

+Dosage and Administration for 28-Day Dosage Regimen .17

+Special Notes on Administration 17

+Use of Oral Contraceptives in the Event of a Missed Menstrual Period

-HOW SUPPLIED 19
+HOW SUPPLIED.

-REFERENCES 19
+REFERENCES

-BRIEF SUMMARY PATIENT PACKAGE INSERT 25
+BRIEF SUMMARY PATIENT PACKAGE INSERT

-INSTRUCTIONS TO PATIENT 26
+INSTRUCTIONS TO PATIENT.
+26

-DIRECTIONS 26
+DIRECTIONS

-HOW TO TAKE THE PILL 27
+HOW TO TAKE THE PILL

+IMPORTANT POINTS TO REMEMBER

+BEFORE YOU START TAKING YOUR PILLS 27

+WHEN TO START THE FIRST PACK OF PILLS 28

+WHAT TO DO DURING THE MONTH 28

+WHAT TO DO IF YOU MISS PILLS 29

-A REMINDER FOR THOSE ON 28-DAY PACKS 29
+A REMINDER FOR THOSE ON 28-DAY PACKS 30

 DETAILED PATIENT PACKAGE INSERT 31

+What You Should Know About Oral Contraceptives 31

-EFFECTIVENESS OF ORAL CONTRACEPTIVES 31
+EFFECTIVENESS OF ORAL CONTRACEPTIVES.
+31

 WHO SHOULD NOT TAKE ORAL CONTRACEPTIVES 31

-OTHER CONSIDERATIONS BEFORE TAKING ORAL
+OTHER CONSIDERATIONS BEFORE TAKING ORAL CONTRACEPTIVES

-CONTRACEPTIVES 32
+32

-RISKS OF TAKING ORAL CONTRACEPTIVES 32
+RISKS OF TAKING ORAL CONTRACEPTIVES.
+32

-1. Risk of Developing Blood Clots 32
+Risk of Developing Blood Clots 32

 2. Heart Attacks and Strokes 33

 3. Gallbladder Disease 33

 4. Liver Tumors 33

 5. Risk of Cancer 33

+ESTIMATED RISK OF DEATH FROM A BIRTH CONTROL METHOD OR

+PREGNANCY 33

 WARNING SIGNALS 34

 SIDE EFFECTS OF ORAL CONTRACEPTIVES 35

-1. Vaginal Bleeding 35

-2. Contact Lenses 35

-3. Fluid Retention 35

-4. Melasma 35

-5. Other Side Effects 35

 GENERAL PRECAUTIONS 35

-1. Missed Periods and Use of Oral Contraceptives Before or During Early

-Pregnancy 35

-2. While Breastfeeding 36

-3. Laboratory Tests 36

-4. Drug Interactions 36

-5. This product (like all oral contraceptives) is intended to prevent pregnancy.
-It

-does notprotect against transmission of HIV (AIDS) and other sexually

-transmitted infections suchas chlamydia, genital herpes, genital warts,

-gonorrhea, hepatitis B, and syphilis.
-36

 INSTRUCTIONS TO PATIENT 36

-DIRECTIONS 36

-A REMINDER FOR THOSE ON 28-DAY PACKS 39
+HOW TO TAKE THE PILL.
+37

+IMPORTANT POINTS TO REMEMBER 37

+BEFORE YOU START TAKING YOUR PILLS.
+37

+WHEN TO START THE FIRST PACK OF PILLS.
+38

-FINALLY, IF YOU ARE STILL NOT SURE WHAT TO DO ABOUT THE
+WHAT TO DO DURING THE MONTH 38

-PILLS YOUHAVE MISSED 39
+WHAT TO DO IF YOU MISS PILLS 39

-PREGNANCY DUE TO PILL FAILURE 40

 PREGNANCY AFTER STOPPING THE PILL 40

 OVERDOSAGE 40

 OTHER INFORMATION 40

 HEALTH BENEFITS FROM ORAL CONTRACEPTIVES 40

-MISSED MENSTRUAL PERIODS FOR BOTH DOSAGE REGIMENS 41
+MISSED MENSTRUAL PERIODS FOR BOTH DOSAGE REGIMENS

-Periodic Examination 41
+41

-BlisoviTM Fe 1.5/30 (norethindrone acetate and ethinyl estradiol tablets USP and ferrous fumarate tablets\) 1.5 mg/0.03 mg

-\Ferrous fumarate tablets are not USP for dissolution